A Non-Orthogonal Variational Quantum Eigensolver: Discussion and Outlook

 To determine the ground state energy in the subspace, our approach requires that we measure all \(M^2\) elements of the Hamiltonian and overlap matrices in the NOVQE subspace.
 We presented a statistical strategy for estimating the uncertainty in the resultant ground state energy estimate for a given uncertainty in the matrix elements.
 We also pointed out how the machinery that generates these estimates can be leveraged in a Monte Carlo sampling process to determine which matrix element should be chosen for additional measurements to optimally reduce the uncertainty.
 We proposed an iterative approach, in which small batches of measurements are repeatedly performed according to this Monte Carlo prescription, to minimize the overall number of circuit repetitions required by our NOVQE method.

 We demonstrated an implementation of our approach using a collection of $k$-UpCCGSD wavefunctions to approximate the ground state of two model strongly-correlated systems, a square geometry of H\(_4\) and the \(\pi\)-space of Hexatriene in two configurations.
-Growing the NOVQE subspace by adding and optimizing one state at a time, we showed how a collection of ans\"atze that are individually incapable of well approximating the ground state can be fruitfully combined to form a logical ansatz that does provide a good approximation.
-Interestingly, we observed that making the individual ansatz wavefunctions more flexible by increasing \(k\) from \(1\) to \(2\) yielded a large benefit, but that adding more parameters did not.
-In contrast, adding states to the NOVQE subspace yielded a consistent but slow improvement of the ground state estimate.
-While these observations are highly coupled to our particular implementation choices, they suggest that increasing the number of NOVQE states may be most useful when optimization challenges or coherence time limits the ability to improve the individual wavefunctions.
+Growing the NOVQE subspace by adding and optimizing one state at a time, we showed how a collection of ans\"atze which individually struggle to represent the ground state can be fruitfully combined combined to form a more powerful logical ansatz.
+In our numerical experiments we observed that the marginal utility of adding additional states to the NOVQE subspace remained large, even as the size of the space increased.
+This is in contrast with the commonly noted behavior of classical non-orthogonal methods, which generate a collection of non-orthogonal Slater determinants and diagonalize in the resulting subspace~\cite{Koch1993-mo, Malmqvist1986-nz, Thom2009-fp, Jimenez-Hoyos2013-wb, McClean2015-es, Sundstrom2014-rb, Landinez_Borda2019-bj}.
+These approaches eventually enter a regime where convergence slows down significantly as states are added to the subspace.
+This suggests that the there is a benefit in NOVQE's ability to make use of wavefunctions more sophisticated than the Slater determinants available to classical non-orthogonal methods, allowing for a balance between the number of distinct wavefunctions and their flexibility.